 We hope by the time you have gotten to this point you have learned how to control your Raspberry Pi by using Telegram, we should of by now given you the basic understanding of how it works and how you can utilize it to do numerous things with your Raspberry Pi.

-Feel free to drop a comment over at our forum if you have enjoyed this Raspberry Pi Telegram Bot tutorial or need some help getting it up and running.
+Feel free to drop a comment below if you have enjoyed this Raspberry Pi Telegram Bot tutorial or need some help getting it up and running.